richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

    C. `yourserver.sql.azure.com`
    D. `yourserver.windows.net`

-8. Which cmdlet can be used to execute a T-SQL query against an Azure SQL Database?
+8. Which cmdlet can be used to execute a T‑SQL query against an Azure SQL Database?
    A. `Invoke-Sqlcmd`
    B. `Test-AzSqlConnection`
    C. `Get-AzSqlDatabase`
    D. `Invoke-AzSqlQuery`

 9. Which of the following is a key benefit of using Azure Cloud Shell for managing Azure SQL resources?
-   A. The Az modules are pre-installed and maintained by Azure
+   A. The Az modules are pre‑installed and maintained by Azure
    B. It provides direct access to the Windows registry
    C. It allows installation of custom modules without restrictions
    D. It supports only Windows PowerShell 5.1